MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

     > [!div class="mx-imgBorder"]
     > ![Select file content](media/flow-select-file-content-2.png "Select file content")

-1. In the successive actions, you can use any fields and tables extracted by the AI Builder model.
-For example, let's say that our model is trained to extract the *Invoice Id* and the *Total Amount* value, and we want to post those to a Microsoft Teams channel.
-Just add the **Post a message to Teams** action, and then select your fields from the list of tokens.
+1. In the successive actions, you can use any columns and tables extracted by the AI Builder model.
+For example, let's say that our model is trained to extract the *Invoice Id* and the *Total Amount* values, and we want to post those to a Microsoft Teams channel.
+Just add the **Post a message to Teams** action, and then select your columns from the list of tokens.

     > [!NOTE]
     >
-    >- To retrieve the value for a field, select **<field_name> value** .
-For example, for the *INVOICE* field, select **INVOICE value**.
+    >- To retrieve the value for a column, select **<field_name> value** .
+For example, for the *INVOICE* column, select **INVOICE value**.
-    >- To retrieve the confidence score for a field, select **<field_name> confidence score** .
-For example, for the *INVOICE* field, select **INVOICE confidence score**.
+    >- To retrieve the confidence score for a column, select **<field_name> confidence score** .
+For example, for the *INVOICE* column, select **INVOICE confidence score**.

     > [!div class="mx-imgBorder"]
     > ![Form processing flow overview](media/flow-fp-overview-2.png "Form processing flow overview")